Sulaiman Daud

 Sulaiman was born in Kuching, Sarawak and was a dentist including in the government hospital in Kuala Belait, Brunei before entering politics.
 He graduated from the University of Otago in New Zealand.
-He died aged 77 of liver cancer at the Kuala Lumpur Hospital on 23 March 2010, survived by four children.
+He died aged 77 of liver cancer at the Kuala Lumpur Hospital on 23 March 2010.
+He had four children.

 In 2018, a bridge on Matang-Stapok in Sarawak named as 'Sulaiman Daud Bridge' in honour of him.